brightfav/1.Linux_Practice_Project/README.md

 ![31 du know how much space a file or directory takes](https://github.com/brightfav/LinuxPracticeProject/assets/107005839/ea3913ed-d56c-46f5-aca7-3490db2fc3f5)

-**head** command displays the first ten lines of a text adding an option will specifiy the number of lines to be shown
+**head** command displays the first ten lines of a text adding an option will specify the number of lines to be shown

 the common syntax for *head* command is **head [option] [file]**